-Wholesale - Water Network+ total operating expenditure has increased by £17.29m (10%) compared to the prior year.
-The increase can be explained by:
+Wholesale - Water Network+ total operating expenditure has increased by $\pounds 5.5m$ (3%) compared to the prior year.
+The net increase can be explained by:

-- £4.32m (14%) increase in power costs due to the increasing price of energy. - £2.69m (37%) increase in bulk supply costs due to higher imports required in the year. - £1.04m (35%) decrease in renewals expensed in the year (infrastructure) due to the split of operating and capital expenditure. - £7.27m (8%) increase in other operating expenditure primarily due to higher chemicals costs and additional provisions. - £1.72m (25%) increase in enhancement operating expenditure due to increased spend on water efficiency projects. - £1.95m (19%) increase in developer services operating expenditure due to a slow down in activity in the prior year as a result of COVID-19 which has recommenced in the current year. - £0.38m (18%) increase in third party services in the year.
+- £7.12m (21%) increase in power costs due to higher wholesale price of energy - £1.03m (10%) increase in bulk supply costs due to higher imports required in the year. - £0.60m (3%) decrease in renewals expensed in the year (infrastructure) due to the split of operating and capital expenditure. - £6.79 (7%) increase in other operating expenditure primarily due to higher chemicals costs and additional provisions. - £2.22 (17%) decrease in Local authority and Cumulo rates. - £1.33m (16%) increase in enhancement operating expenditure due to increased spend on water efficiency projects. - £8.11m (66%) decrease in developer services operating expenditure due to a change in the accounting treatment of new connections contributions and related costs now recognised on the balance sheet and amortised / depreciated over their useful life. - £0.16m (6%) increase in third party services in the year.